Maccabi Ra'anana

-Maccabi Ra'anana (מכבי עירוני רעננה) is a professional basketball club that is based in Ra'anana, Israel.
-The club plays in the Israeli National League, the second-tier division league of Israel.
+Maccabi Ra'anana (מכבי עירוני רעננה) is an Israeli professional basketball club based in Ra'anana, Israel.
+The club currently plays in the Liga Leumit, the second tier on the basketball pyramid of Israel, following their relegation from the Israeli Basketball Premier League at the end of the 2025–26 season.

 History

 Maccabi Ra'anana was founded in 1980.
 The team won the Israeli 2nd Division championship of the 1995–96 season.
 The club then competed in Israel's top-level Israeli Super League, for the first time, in the following 1996–97 season.

 Maccabi Ra'anana competed in the European-wide secondary level FIBA Saporta Cup, in the 1999–00 season.
 They also finished as the runner-up of the Israeli Super League in the 1999–00 season.
 After that, the team subsequently competed in one of the two top-level European-wide competitions at that time, the FIBA SuproLeague, in the following 2000–01 season.
 In the 2001–02 season, they competed in the Pan-European third-level competition, the FIBA Korac Cup.

 In 2002, due to financial problems, the club merged with Hapoel Herzliya, which was then renamed to Bnei Hasharon.
 In 2011, the merger of the two clubs ended, and from that point, the club again competed under its original Maccabi Ra'anana name.
 Maccabi Ra'anana won the Israeli Basketball Association Cup (Israel's 2nd Division Cup), in the 2011–12 season.

+Yovel Zoosman with Maccabi Ra'anana in 2017.

 In 2022, Maccabi Ra'anana made a preseason tour through the United States, facing three National Basketball Association (NBA) teams: the Los Angeles Clippers, Portland Trail Blazers and the Oklahoma City Thunder, losing all three games.

 In 2023, Maccabi Ra'anana made another preseason tour through the United States, facing three National Basketball Association (NBA) teams: the Brooklyn Nets, Cleveland Cavaliers and the Minnesota Timberwolves, losing all three games.
 However, the tour was overshadowed by the October 7 attacks that occurred five days prior and the outbreak of the Gaza war.